 Here are some sites for Books and Magazines and other documents useful to an RVer.

-RV Bookstore : This is a good site that sells lots of different and often interesting reference books and documents, pretty much all related to RVs and Camping.
+This is a very good site that lists a lot of different and often interesting reference books and documents, pretty much all of which are related to world of RVs and Camping.